microsoft/azure-pipelines-yaml/design/pipeline-artifacts.md

 ### Default and named artifacts

-Every Pipeline run has a default artifact (named `default`).
+If no name is specified, the uploaded artifact should be named the same as the job name.
 You can also create multiple artifacts, each with their own name.

-All artifacts (including `default`) are automatically downloaded to each subsequent job's resources directory (`$(Pipeline.ResourcesDirectory)`).
+All artifacts (including the default) are automatically downloaded to each subsequent job's workspace directory (`$(Pipeline.Workspace)`).
 You can limit the artifacts downloaded for any job by adding a `download` step to the beginning of the job.
 Once you use `download` to override and download a specific artifact, all automatic artifact download behavior is disabled and you need to specify any and all artifacts you intend to download in the job.

 Or to avoid downloading any of the artifacts at all: